noelsplane/Stock-Analysis-App/README.md

 This project is part of a team effort.
 Each member has specific responsibilities:

-- Member 1: Front-End Stock Query & Metrics Display
+- Jayden Brown: Front-End Stock Query & Metrics Display
-- Member 2: Metrics Calculation and Business Logic
+- Daylon Trotman: Metrics Calculation and Business Logic
-- Member 3: Favorites and Database
+- Unique McElwain: Favorites and Database
-- Member 4: Favorites Filtering & Bonus Features
+- Joshua Ward: Favorites Filtering & Bonus Features

 ## License